whyohengee/mysite/src/blog/reference-vs-copy.md

 ---
-title: Reference vs. Copy with JavaScript Objects and Arrays
+title: Reference vs. Copy with JavaScript objects and arrays
 date: "2018-02-27"
 ---